 Physical: building your health

 Residency is a time consuming endeavor.
 The hours are long, and tasks require mental diligence.
 We know these demands can make it difficult for you to make time for exercise or recreation.
 We have established a lectureship to help our residents manage sleep and fatigue.
-We have also partnered with the on-campus gym in order to facilitate access that provides convenient and accessible membership at a discounted price.
+We also have an on-campus fitness room in order to facilitate convenience and accessibility.
 There are also opportunities to join various intramural team sports, such as sand volleyball and kickball, with your colleagues.

 Social: building a community